-After the success of last year’s Festival of Social Science event, this year we bring you ‘Plymouth's Great Food Vision(aries)’ an interactive workshop aiming to bring together and inspire a range of stakeholders (and services users) to become catalysts for food culture change.
+After the success of last year’s Festival of Social Science event, this year we brought you ‘Plymouth's Great Food Vision(aries)’ an interactive workshop that brought together and inspire a range of stakeholders (and services users) to become catalysts for food culture change.

-By enabling knowledge exchange around the socio-cultural determinants of food, participatory creative methods will be used as a vehicle to discuss and debate topical local food issues to create a vision for food that can be carried into the future.
+By enabling knowledge exchange around the socio-cultural determinants of food, participatory creative methods were used as a vehicle to discuss and debate topical local food issues to create a vision for food that can be carried into the future.

-This fun interactive workshop will run in three phases:
+This fun interactive workshop ran in three phases:

 - Past (drawing on local historical perspective - in collaboration with Plymouth City Museum and Art Gallery and Plymouth and West Devon Record Office)

 - Present (showcasing current visionary food/health work) and